 When scientists create long-acting insulin, they change the structure of natural insulin.
 This is so that it can be absorbed into the bloodstream more gradually.

 There are three forms of long-acting insulin currently on the market:

 Below is a summary detailing how each of these work.

-- Administration: can be taken once or twice daily, at the same time each day.
+- Administration: Inject detemir once or twice daily at the same time each day.

-When injected, insulin glargine forms clusters in the fatty tissue beneath the skin.
-These clusters break down slowly, so that small amounts of insulin are released into the bloodstream gradually.
+As an injection, insulin glargine forms clusters in the fatty tissue beneath the skin.
+These clusters break down slowly, gradually releasing small amounts of insulin into the bloodstream.

-- Administration: taken once daily, at the same time each day.
+- Administration: Taken glargine once daily at the same time each day.

-This type of insulin works by slowing down the rate at which insulin molecules are absorbed into the bloodstream.
+This type of insulin works by slowing down the rate at which the bloodstream absorbs insulin molecules.

 - Administration: Take once daily.
 With degludec, the timing does not need to be the same each day.